DevelopersBlueprintsIntroduction

 Developers

-Developers interact with Tangle Blueprints by deploying them to the blockchain.
-A Blueprint specification contains metadata and smart contracts, currently targeting the EVM.
-The smart contracts are deployed to the Tangle EVM, while the metadata is stored in Tangle's runtime.
+Developers interact with Tangle Blueprints by developing and deploying them to the blockchain.
+The smart contracts are deployed to the Tangle EVM, while the metadata is stored in Tangle’s runtime.

-The Blueprint includes one main smart contract responsible with all aspects of customizing a Blueprint's behavior and features.
+The Blueprint includes smart contracts responsible with all aspects of customizing a Blueprint’s behavior and features.
 Developers have the flexibility to extend this contract, create child contracts, and anything that adheres to the function signatures expected by the runtime when executing logic.
 The Blueprint smart contract handles:

-- Request: Defines how customer of Blueprints initiate Service Instances, providing the same customizability as the EVM for the initialization process of Service Instances.
+2. Request: Defines how customer of Blueprints initiates Service Instances, providing the same customizability as the EVM for the initialization process of Service Instances.

-- Custom slashing conditions: Allows developers to specify custom slashing conditions for Operators, such as failing to provide a service or providing a malicious service.
-These would be callable by anyone or priveledged callers but is entirely up to the developer to design.
+5. Custom slashing conditions: Allows developers to specify custom slashing conditions for Operators, such as failing to provide a service or providing a malicious service.
+These would be callable by anyone or privileged callers but is entirely up to the developer to design.

 Blueprints empower developers to create, customize, and monetize technical service configurations on the Tangle Network, defining features, behavior, resource requirements, and the Gadget binary for services such as Threshold MPC, zero-knowledge provers, AI infrastructure, and more.
 Developers can programmatically incentivize operators to restake on their services and update them to improve and benefit from their long-term success.
 Tangle Blueprints are designed for reuse by various users and projects.

-Tangle Network provides a user-friendly platform for customer to discover, deploy, and manage Blueprint Instances.
-Customer can access tailored technical services with varying configurations and features, specify their requirements (e.g., threshold of participants, registration criteria), and select a subset of Operators to provide the service.
+Tangle Network provides a user-friendly platform for customers to discover, deploy, and manage Blueprint Instances.
+Customers can access tailored technical services with varying configurations and features, specify their requirements (e.g., threshold of participants, registration criteria), and select a subset of Operators to provide the service.
 The stake recursion process increases the economic security of reliable services.

-Customer interact with Tangle by initializing Blueprints, which create Blueprint Instances.
-To initialize an Instance, a consumer:
+Customers interact with Tangle by instancing Blueprints, which create Blueprint Instances.
+To initialize an Instance, a customer:

-- Selects a participation selection strategy that satisfies the Blueprint's Request smart contract constraints.
-Participation strategies may not be necessary if there are no constraints, as any subset could generally be selected for the Instance.
+1. Selects a participation selection strategy that satisfies the Blueprint’s Request smart contract constraints.

 Operators